-The Remuneration Committee Charter, which is available on the IDP Education website, requires that the Remuneration Committee is to comprise a minimum of three members, all of whom are non-executive directors and at least one of whom is an "A Class" director.
-The Charter also requires that the Chair of the Remuneration Committee be an independent non-executive director.
+The Remuneration Committee Charter, which is available on the IDP website, requires that the Remuneration Committee is to comprise a minimum of three members, a majority of whom are independent and at least one of whom is an "A Class" director.
+The Charter also requires that the Chair of the Remuneration Committee be an independent director.
 Other directors that are not members of the Committee and executives attend by invitation.